 Data review and development plan creation

 The next step is to review and examine the data.
 Visualizing them is critical to making effective data-driven decisions.
 Visual representation of ideas increases the chances of influencing the decisions of senior management and other employees.
-So, look at the data collected, try to identify patterns or trends that are present in it.
+So, look at the data collected, and try to identify patterns or trends that are present in it.

 If you can use data to prove that your decisions will have a positive impact on business growth, it’s worth taking the time to analyze the data in your CRM, customer service reports, and other means of storing information about the processes in your business.
 Also, share it with other employees for effective work.
 Highlighting key messages with informative text and interactive visualizations can influence audience decisions.
 This will help them make more informed decisions in their daily work.

-How can Data Analysis Influence Decision Making?
+How can Data Analysis Influence Decision Make?

 As stated earlier, data analytics helps companies make better decisions to improve productivity and efficiency.
 First and foremost, making data-driven decisions will help ensure a better customer experience.
 Data analytics allows you to understand employee and customer interactions, and work with your IT department to improve those interactions.
 As IT connects with the marketing teams, it helps achieve audience results and goals.
 So the company better allocates budgets based on customer response.
-A deep understanding of customers allows forming the right messages to the right audience at the right time.
+A deep understanding of customers allows for forming the right messages to the right audience at the right time.

 The role of data in business decisions is to demonstrate a vision of what a company using data to make decisions looks like in reality.
-This approach helps clarify the mission statement of the business and get insights that make analytics and data real to people without analytics experience.
+This approach helps clarify the business’s mission statement and get insights that make analytics and data real to people without analytics experience.
 Advanced data technologies through AI and machine learning become understandable to the broader community when used for predictive analysis of sales, equipment depreciation, and asset risk.
 Plus it improves overall business performance.
 Data analytics can help understand what areas an individual or the entire department needs to improve.

 It’s consistent and continuous growth.
 Companies are creating new business opportunities, generating more revenue, forecasting future trends, and optimizing current operational efforts.
 Working with data helps make actionable business insights from data analysis and understanding the current state, direction, and intent of the business evident.
-Data analytics allows a company to do better risk assessment and management, whether structured or unstructured, collaboration with the IT department can improve forecasting of potential problems.
+Data analytics allows a company to do better risk assessment and management, whether structured or unstructured, and collaboration with the IT department can improve the forecasting of potential problems.

 Examples of How Companies Use Analytics